leomrtns/leomrtns.github.io/_drafts/shallowthinking.md

 I am old enough to remember the incivility of the <mailing lists> and how Stack Overflow (and other modern forums) was a game changer in terms of helpful answers.

+### definitions

+when you say "clonality" do you mean identical or free from recombination?
+The same thing with "homology".
+One is observational, the other is a conclusion, of which the former is evidence. (actually "clonality" is "from a single recent ancestor in the population https://pubmed.ncbi.nlm.nih.gov/15148426/) So if you see 100 identity, it's "natural" to start saying homologous (b/c the conclusion follows directly from the evidence).
+However ppl reading (or yourself, after a few papers published) might miss this thread of evidence and start using "homology" as a synonym for "identity".
+So it's the same story: if you know the difference or how one usage leads to another then you'll likely mention it somewhere to avoied confusion.